ly7erg1c/vxug-scraper/README.md

 ```

-To scrap all the collections.
+To scrape all the collections.

 ```bash
 cargo run --release
 ```

-To Download a particular Collections !
+To download a particular collection !

 ```bash
 cargo run -- <Directory of Page>